Funding opportunity

 Grant holders will be required to acknowledge both FAPESP and NERC in any reports or publications arising from the grant.

-When extensions are granted, each funding agency will directly advise the relevant principal investigator of the proper procedure for processing these.
-Due to UKRI constraints, extensions over 12 months will only be considered in exceptional circumstances.
+When extensions are granted, each funding agency will directly advise the relevant project lead of the proper procedure and any constraints for processing these.

 Requests for changes to awards pertaining to the scope of research or significant changes or delays to the research will be communicated to counterpart funding agencies.